How to Spend Two Weeks in Slovenia

 If you’d prefer to stay somewhere a little busier than Piran, nearby Portoroz is a larger coastal town and has more of a resort like feel.

-Day 5: Head North to the Mountains
+Day 5: Head North To The Mountains

 It’s time to head into the mountains!
 Triglav National Park is the pride of the country, and two weeks in Slovenia could not be considered complete without some time appreciating the park and its surrounding areas.
 A great way to explore this part of the country is by bicycle.

 If you are renting a car in Slovenia, this leg of the trip is when it is most needed.
 If you are trying to keep costs down, consider renting a car at this point rather than when you arrive, to shave a few days off the cost.